 I see and hear Florence in their crying and screaming and flying fists and shouted fears, yelling they are being hurt and it’s cold and it’s wet and they don’t want to fall and…

 I look around.
 The room is packed with lots of people who suddenly finds themselves not in the relationship they started out in years before.
 The faces are fierce and tired and the questions loaded and desperate.

 **She took him on an expensive cruise he wouldn't shave should she try to shave him?

 **Why did he stop playing the piano?

 **He lies about bathing but won't let anyone in the bathroom with him.

-We are all clutching the remnants of someone.
-Clutching their finger tips as they slip out of our grasp and begin a plummet into insanity that only comes when something inside the head starts eating the brain for breakfast, lunch and dinner.
+We are all clutching the remnants of someone as they slip out of our grasp and begin a plummet into insanity that only comes when something inside the head starts eating the brain for breakfast, lunch and dinner.

-Mom, once crisp in her chic pants she got for $2 at Coney, a bit of flare around her neck, a jaunty man's jacket that made Hepburn look dull, now in diapers and cheap $10 sweatpants pilling after only one wash.
+Florence, once crisp in her chic pants she got for $2 at the flea market at Coney Island, a bit of silk flare around her neck, a jaunty man's jacket that made Hepburn look dull, her old Stride-Rite snappy heels… now in diapers and cheap $10 sweatpants that pill after only one wash.

 After tonight there will be no more baths.
 The baby wipes will do just fine.